If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 Some people have no choice.
 Many retirees stop work earlier than they planned because of illness or unemployment, or to be caregivers.
 In that case, try to use other sources of income if possible, so you can hold off claiming until you’re older.

 3. Aim for full retirement age

 Social Security calculates monthly checks based on your “full retirement age.”
 That’s when you are eligible for 100 percent of your Social Security benefit.

-Full retirement age varies: It’s age 66 for people born from 1943 to 1954, and increases by an additional two months each birth year until reaching age 67 for those born in 1960 and after.
+Full retirement age varies: It’s age 66 for people born from 1943 to 1954, increasing gradually to 67 for those born after 1959.
 To get all the benefits you can, use this Social Security calculator to find your full retirement age and plan your retirement around it.

 4. Raise your income

 Doing what you can do now to grow your income will fatten your Social Security checks in the future.
 Use the Social Security Retirement Estimator to see the effects of more income on your benefits.
 The estimator taps into your personal work history to give a reasonably accurate estimate of benefits.

 - Focus on regular raises.
 Assess your value at work and approach your employer the smart way.